+Offset printing – everything you need to know.
 Offset is the most widely used industrial printing technique.
 Its roots go back to the 18th century, and over the centuries it was improved and modernized.
 The principle of operation of offset printing is based on the phenomenon of attracting and repelling ink.
 Almost every printing house uses specialized and technologically advanced offset machines, which allow for printing various elements in a relatively short time.
 But what exactly is offset printing?
 What are its main advantages and where is it most often used?

 A Brief History of Offset Printing